effectai/effect-network/docs/proposals.md

 ## Cycles

-Although EffectDAO feels like a futuristic machine of AI and automation, it really just is a very fine coordination of people of flesh and blood, that have jobs, lifes, loved ones, and time-zones to think about.
+Although EffectDAO feels like a futuristic machine of AI and automation, it really just is a very fine coordination of people like us, that have jobs, lifes, loved ones, and time-zones to think about.
 To give all Guardians enough time to anticipate and consider proposals the DAO operates in cycles.

 Cycles are fixed time units of 2 weeks in which proposals are reviewed, voted on, and executed.
 Besides controlling the speed at which proposals can be